 You will want to use a marinade when grilling because the high heat can not only dry out the meat, it can create harmful substances on the surface of the meat.
 An acidic marinade helps to keep these from forming.

-- Use right away or place in airtight container and store in the refrigerator for up to 1 week.
+Use right away or place in airtight container and store in the refrigerator for up to one week.
 The flavors will develop better if you make the marinade a day ahead.

 Using the Marinade